 State officers and employees act as officers and staff of the Corporation.
 The LGAC Directors appoint the officers of LGAC.
-During a portion of the 2007-08 Fiscal Year Laura Anglin, former First Deputy Director in the Division of the Budget, served as Co-Executive Director.
-On January 1, 2008, Ms. Anglin became an Ex-Officio Director of the Corporation as a result of her appointment to the position of Budget Director in the Division of the Budget.
-Ronald Greenberg, First Deputy Director in the Division of the Budget was appointed by the Board on May 20, 2008 to replace Laura Anglin as Co-Executive Director.
-Mary Louise Mallick, First Deputy Comptroller in the Office of the State Comptroller also served as Co-Executive Director during the 2007-08 Fiscal Year.
-On May 20, 2008, the Board appointed Margaret Becker to replace Mary Louise Mallick.
-Patricia Warrington, Assistant Comptroller for Debt Management and Policy in the Office of the State Comptroller serves as LGAC's Treasurer and Jay Kiyonaga of the Division of the Budget serves as Secretary.
+On May 20, 2008, Ronald Greenberg, First Deputy Director in the Division of the Budget was appointed by the Board as Co-Executive Director filling the vacancy created when Laura Anglin became an ex-officio Director of the Corporation on January 1, 2008 as a result of her appointment to the position of Budget Director in the Division of the Budget.
+On May 20, 2008, the Board appointed Margaret N. Becker as Co-Executive Director replacing Mary Louise Mallick.
+Patricia Warrington, Assistant Comptroller for Debt Management and Policy in the Office of the State Comptroller, serves as LGAC's

+Treasurer and, for a portion of the year, Jay Kiyonaga of the Division of the Budget served as Secretary.
+Mr. Kiyonaga resigned in September 2008 and was succeeded by Joseph Conroy of the Division of the Budget.
 Thomas Lukacs of the Division of the Budget was appointed by the Board in July 2007 to serve as the Corporation's Internal Control Officer.
-The State's Attorney General, the Honorable Andrew M. Coumo, is General Counsel for LGAC.
-In addition, Section 3236 of the Public Authorities Law requires the Corporation to enter into an agreement with the State Comptroller whereby the Comptroller is the "Exclusive Agent" for the sale of Corporation bonds and notes.
-Exclusive Agent Agreements to date have also delegated the administration of a number of on-going responsibilities including the investment of the Corporation's funds.
+The State's Attorney General, the Honorable Andrew M. Cuomo, is General Counsel for LGAC.
+In addition, Section 3236 of the Public Authorities Law requires the Corporation to enter into an agreement with the State Comptroller whereby the Comptroller is the "Exclusive Agent" for the sale of Corporation of a number of on-going responsibilities including the investment of the Corporation's funds.
 State officers and staff receive no compensation from LGAC for services provided to the Corporation.

-The Legislature appropriated and the State paid \$6 million, pursuant to the Chairperson's certification, to LGAC for operating expenses in its fiscal year ending March 31, 2008.
-These funds were used principally for payments to the Corporation's trustee, remarketing agents and broker-dealers for the Corporation's variable interest rate bonds, the banks providing letters-of-credit (LOC's) or standby bond purchase support for the Corporation's variable interest rate bonds, and the Corporation's financial advisor and bond counsel.
+The Legislature appropriated and the State paid approximately \$11 million, pursuant to the Chairperson's certification, to LGAC for operating expenses in its fiscal year ended March 31, 2009.
+These funds were used principally for payments to the Corporation's trustee, financial advisor and bond counsel as well as for variable rate bond support costs paid to remarketing agents, broker-dealers and banks.
 The Corporation's appropriation was sufficient for all payments.